jackpipe/prime-fun-janet/README.md

 Then we made a new implementation of a primes generator, using the sieve of eratosthenes algorithm, but using a table to record primes as we hit them, rather than the usual method of marking 'future' composites in a big array.

-Finally there is a function to generate a Sacks spiral and one for an Ulam spiral, and some SVG utility functions to generate them as SVG.
+Finally there is a function to generate a Sacks spiral and one for an Ulam spiral, and some SVG utility functions to render them as SVG.

 A nice little exercise in coding and an introduction to Janet and 'lisp'-like languiages for my kids.
 And me actually, to some extent.